Claudia Jones: United Kingdom activism

 Jones arrived in London two weeks later, at a time when the British African-Caribbean community was expanding.
 Upon her arrival, the Communist Party of Great Britain (CPGB) sent several Caribbean communists to greet her.
 These communist activists included Billy Strachan, Winston Pinder, and Jones's cousin Trevor Carter.
 However, on engaging the political community in the UK, she was disappointed to find that many British communists were hostile to a Black woman.
 She immediately joined the CPGB upon her arrival in Britain and remained a member until her death.

 Activism

 Jones found a community that needed active organisation.
 She became involved in the British African-Caribbean community to organise both access to basic facilities, as well as the early movement for equal rights.

 Supported by her cousin Trevor Carter, and her friends Nadia Cattouse, Amy Ashwood, Beryl McBurnie, Pearl Prescod and her lifelong mentor Paul Robeson, Jones campaigned against racism in housing, education and employment.
-She addressed peace rallies and the Trade Union Congress, and visited Japan, Russia, and China, where she met with Mao Zedong.
+She addressed peace rallies and the Trades Union Congress, and visited Japan, Russia, and China, where she met with Mao Zedong.

 In the early 1960s, her health failing, Jones helped organise campaigns against the Commonwealth Immigrants Bill (passed in April 1962), which would make it harder for non-whites to migrate to Britain.
 To this end, she founded the Conference of Afro-Asian-Caribbean Organisations (CAACO).
 She also campaigned for the release of Nelson Mandela, and spoke out against racism in the workplace.